libhal-google/libhal/README.md

 ## Peripheral drivers

-Peripheral drivers are drivers for a target that is embedded within the device and therefor cannot be removed from the chip and is fixed in number.
+Peripheral drivers are drivers for a target that is embedded within the device and therefore cannot be removed from the chip and is fixed in number.

 - Example: A digital output and input pin
 - Example: 1 of 5 hardware timer within a micro-controller